gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 What wasn't so obvious to me however was what kind of interface I should go with...

 I was not particularly fond of node graphs initially for two reasons:
-- Many of these systems are really "coding with nodes"; so you still get the complexity of coding only more inconvenient.
+- Many of these systems are really "coding with nodes"; so you still get the complexity of programming only more inconvenient.
 - It can get real messy real fast.

 <!--